gsidhu/buzee-tauri/logbook.md

 - Add a tray icon and menubar window.
 - Figure out how to pass types to tauri commands.
 - Add search suggestions.
+- Let front end know when app is not in focus so that it can change CSS.

 ### Front-end
 - Connect loading spinners during onboarding, sync and search to the backend.